stoffee/azure-vault-ad/README.md

 Do not use in production.

 # 0. Terraform
-Fill in terraform.tfvars (use the .tfvars.example) then
+Fill in terraform.auto.tfvars (use the .tfvars.example) then
 ```
 $ terraform apply
 ```